 For Immediate Release

-CHICAGO – A total of 45 books (23 fiction, 22 nonfiction) has been selected for the longlist for the 2022 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
+CHICAGO — A total of 43 books (22 fiction, 21 nonfiction) has been selected for the longlist for the 2023 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
 The list is now available on the awards’ website.
-The six-title shortlist—three each for the fiction and nonfiction medals—will be chosen from longlist titles and announced on Nov.
-8, 2021.
-The two medal winners will be announced by 2022 selection committee chair Terry Hong at the Reference and User Services Association’s Book and Media Awards (BMAs) event, during ALA’s first annual LibLearnX on Sunday, Jan.
-23 at 4:30 p.m.
-Central.
-The celebratory event, including presentations by the winners and a featured speaker, will take place at the 2022 ALA Annual Conference in June 2022 in Washington, D.C.
+The six-title shortlist—three each for the fiction and nonfiction medals—will be chosen from longlist titles and announced on November 15, 2022.
+The two medal winners will be announced by 2023 selection committee chair Stephen Sposato at the Reference and User Services Association’s Book and Media Awards (BMAs) live streaming event, during LibLearnX on Sunday, January 29th at 4:30pm Central.
+The celebratory event, including presentations by the winners and a featured speaker, will take place at the 2023 ALA Annual Conference in June 2023 in Chicago.

 The awards are funded through a grant from Carnegie Corporation of New York and are cosponsored and administered by Booklist and RUSA.
 Booklist also sponsors the Michael L. Printz Award, Odyssey Award, and Alex Awards.
 RUSA’s CODES administers the Notable Books List, The Reading List, The Listen List, and the Sophie Brody Medal.

 The Andrew Carnegie Medals are the first single-book awards for adult titles given by the ALA; they reflect the expert judgment and insight of library and book professionals who work closely with adult readers.
 The Medals and the lists leading up to the selection of the winners serve as a guide to selecting quality reading material.